Some say the best way to travel is to travel alone. Travelling alone is fun, especially if you want to indulge in self-pampering or discovery.

 Is London Safe to Travel Alone?
 Yes.
 London is considered reasonably safe for travellers of any gender and identity.
 However, like any other city, London has its fair share of issues, so it is only normal to take certain precautions, which is not out of the ordinary, to ensure your safety when in London.

 Are you thinking of travelling to London alone?
-Then read on for tips on how to stay safe in London and what to do when you are alone in London.
+Then read on for tips on how to stay safe in London.

 Disclaimer: Hi! this post may contain affiliate links which will take you to online retailers that sell products and services.
 If you click on one and buy something, I may earn a commission, see my Affiliate Disclosure for more details.